Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 Pros

-- Expandable to 6GB RAM for running multiple applications simultaneously
+- Expandable RAM up to 6GB for running multiple applications simultaneously

-- Hardware transcoding for media playback via Plex or Synology Video Station
+- Hardware transcoding for Plex and Synology Video Station

 - Dual ethernet supports link aggregation for doubled throughput on fast networks